lkopacz/a11y-with-lindsey/src/pages/accessible-styled-checkboxes/index.md

 ## Add your custom checkmark

-This is actually optional.
 If you want to do a checkmark unicode to the `::before` element's content, you can very well do that.
-But I want to get a little fancy.
-Now, we want to make sure that there is an actual checkmark insite of our custom element.
-I've done this by adding an `::after` psuedo-element.
-What we are doing here is creating basically a right angle with two borders and rotating it.
+However, I want to get a little fancy.
+Now, we want to make sure that there is an actual checkmark inside of our custom element.
+I've done this by adding an `::after` pseudo-element.
+What we are doing here is creating a right angle with two borders and rotating it.

 ```
 input[type="checkbox"]:checked + label::after {